-The silver price gained more than 10 percent in the first quarter of the year, fueled by worldwide economic and political uncertainty.
+The silver price made gains of 0.21 percent in the first quarter of the year, supported by a weaker US dollar and inflation.

 Silver price update: Q1 overview

 As mentioned, the silver price rose 0.21 percent in Q1.
 As the chart below from Kitco shows, the white metal experienced several ups and downs, but reached its highest level toward the end of January.

 The precious metal found its highest point on January 24, reaching US$17.54 per ounce.
 It increased 0.2 percent that day, finding support when the US dollar hit a three-year low after comments that US Treasury Secretary Steven Mnuchin welcomed a weaker currency.

 Meanwhile, silver fell to its lowest point of the quarter on March 20, trading at US$16.14.
 The gray metal hit this low when the US dollar strengthened ahead of the Fed’s interest rate hike.
 That’s because higher rates tend to curb the appeal of holding non-yielding assets such as silver.